Emergency Room vs Urgent Care vs Telehealth vs Retail Clinic: Where to Go for Immediate Medical Help

 • Insurance copays vary dramatically by facility type—typically $25-$50 for retail clinics, $75-$150 for urgent care, but $500+ for emergency rooms even with coverage.

 When you have a sudden illness or injury, it's important to know where to go for the right medical care.
 While your primary care doctor is often the best choice for routine health issues, there are times when you need immediate attention and can't wait for an appointment.
-In these situations, you have three main options: the emergency room, an urgent care center, or a retail clinic.
+In these situations, you have four main options: the emergency room, an urgent care center, telehealth, or a retail clinic.

 Emergency Room: For Life-Threatening Conditions